Shwetanlondhe24/Shwetanlondhe24/README.md

 # 💫 About Me:
-Enthusiastic engineer with practical knowledge in coding and hands on experience as Full Stack Developer Intern at Q-One Services (Startup).
+Enthusiastic engineer with practical knowledge in coding and hands on experience as Full Stack Developer Intern at Q-One Services (Startup), Mask Polymers (company) and Celebal Technologies.
 Proficient in React.js, MySQL, Node.js (basics), Postman API.
 Ability to learn new software and technologies quickly.
 Honors in Data Science

 ## 🌐 Socials: